 Packing tip – Lush as well as health shops and online are a good place to start shopping for solid versions.

 17. Treat yourself to a mani-pedi while you’re away

 Doing your nails before you go can often last you through a short trip.
 For longer stays, research nail bars at your destination.
 You’ll be surprised how cheaply a mani-pedi can be.
 Plus, you’re on holiday, why not treat yourself?
 This saves you having to pack your entire nail bar for your trip.

 18. Buy travel sized perfume (or use an atomizer)

 Yes, travel size perfume is one of the most expensive things you can buy but they are small to pack and last longer because you’re dabbing not spraying.
 Failing that, go for a travel sized atomiser.

 Packing tip – compare prices before you travel.
 Airport perfume is not the duty free deal it once was and is often more expensive than what you can buy online before you go.

 If you’re packing all your provisions for your impending period, your suitcase can get pretty full pretty quickly.
-Even if you use applicator tampons.
-If you’re open to the idea of trying something new, non-applicator tampons and menstrual cups take up a lot of space.
+Even if you use applicator tampons instead of pads.
+If you’re open to the idea of trying something new, non-applicator tampons and menstrual cups take up a lot less space.